Replacing the Alberta RCMP: No Costing. No Transparency. No Support.

-The Government of Alberta is choosing to funnel precious taxpayer dollars into the new Independent Agency Police Service (IAPS), a project Albertans and municipalities have already rejected.
+The Government of Alberta is choosing to funnel precious taxpayer dollars into the new Alberta Sheriffs Police Service (ASPS), a project that resurfaces an idea Albertans and municipalities have already rejected.

-Municipalities can reject this risky plan and advocate for more investment in Alberta RCMP resources to enhance policing where it’s needed most, keeping Albertans and their communities safe.
+Municipalities can reject this costly plan and advocate for more investment in Alberta RCMP resources to enhance policing where it’s needed most, keeping Albertans and their communities safe.

 Support public safety in Alberta by keeping our dedicated RCMP Members where they belong: in our communities and province.